ACBennny/ACVPlayer/README.md

 2. Next and Previous episode options
 3. Option to view full list of episodes for that show
 4. Section to provide a quick synopsis of the show.
-5. Action bar allowing for optional features like adding to watchlist, liking/disliking the epsiode, sharing the episode, and downloading the episode.
+5. Action bar allowing for optional features like adding to watchlist, liking/disliking the epsiode, sharing the episode, and downloading.
 6. Selecting video quality
 7. Closed Captioning/Subtitles in differnt languages
 8. Audio language options